-In order to maintain the Lease, the Company must make annual advance royalty payments of US\$25,000 (paid) and issue 100,000 common shares to Idaho in each of the first five years of the Lease (year one commitments have been made).
+In order to maintain the mining lease, the Company must make annual advance royalty payments of US\$25,000 (paid) and issue 100,000 common shares to Idaho in each of the first five years of the mining lease (all commitments have been made).
 Annual cash payments will then increase to US\$50,000 for year six and every year thereafter.
-In addition, the Company must incur a total of US\$4,000,000 in exploration on the property during the first five years of the Lease as follows:
+In addition, the Company is required to complete exploration commitments on the property as follows: